ylacancellera/galera-log-explainer/README.md

 	$ galera-log-explainer --help
 	Usage: galera-log-explainer <command>

 	An utility to transform Galera logs in a readable version

 	Flags:
 	  -h, --help               Show context-sensitive help.
 	      --no-color
-	      --since=SINCE    Only list events after this date, you can copy-paste a date from mysql error log --until=UNTIL    Only list events before this date, you can copy-paste a date from mysql error log --verbosity=1    0: Info, 1: Detailed, 2: DebugMySQL (every mysql info the tool used), 3: Debug (internal tool debug)
+	      --since=SINCE        Only list events after this date, you can copy-paste a date from mysql error log
+	      --until=UNTIL        Only list events before this date, you can copy-paste a date from mysql error log
+	      --verbosity=1        0: Info, 1: Detailed, 2: DebugMySQL (every mysql info the tool used), 3:
+	                           Debug (internal tool debug)
+	      --pxc-operator       Analyze logs from Percona PXC operator.
+Off by default because it negatively impacts performance for non-k8s setups
+	      --exclude-regexes=EXCLUDE-REGEXES,...
+	                           Remove regexes from analysis.
+List regexes using 'galera-log-explainer regex-list'
+	      --grep-cmd="grep"    'grep' command path.
+Could need to be set to 'ggrep' for darwin systems --grep-args="-P"     'grep' arguments. perl regexp (-P) is necessary. -o will break the tool

 	Commands:
 	  list <paths> ...